 Several breeders (myself included) have performed breeding trials to verify that Terrazzos is not allelic to other gene mutations.
 As of the early 2000's, evidence points to Terrazzos being a unique single recessive mutation.
-I bred a classic Striped Corn mutant to a Key Corn Het for Terrazzo and yielded no mutant corns out of 21 fertile embryos.
+I bred a classic Striped Corn mutant to a Key Corn Het for Terrazzo and it yielded no mutant corns out of 21 fertile embryos.

 Terrazzos are a lean race of corns, some reaching the length of typical mainland corns, but usually smaller girth than most common corns.
 The absence of black on most Keys corns is primarily the result of captive selective-breeding.
-In the wild, it’s common to see black on these beautiful insular corns.
+In the wild, it’s common to see some black on these beautiful insular corns.

 Note: Not all Key Corns are devoid of black.
 Many have black in their pattern AND on their bellies.
-I point this out because we don’t yet know if the lack of melanin on the belly of Terrazzos if a feature of the mutation or of the respective race of Key Corns from which it derived.
+I point this out because we don’t yet know if the lack of melanin on the belly of Terrazzos is a feature of the mutation or of the respective race of Key Corns from which it derived.